Evangelism for Non-Evangelists

 - Assess the evangelistic effectiveness of congregational ministries

-At the end of the webinars, you will receive several handouts you can use to continue the work you began during them!
+At the end of the webinars, you will receive several handouts you can use to continue the work you began during the course!

 The course can be taken by individuals or by groups.
 We encourage multiple people from the same congregation to participate in the webinars together so they have a stronger basis for developing a congregational plan for evangelism.